Pillar 4: Healthier lives for children and adults

 -

-How we will deliver the outcomes for healthier lives for children and adults
+How we will deliver the outcomes for healthier lives for children and adults-

 Increased healthy life expectancy.
-To reduce the differences in life expectancy and healthy life expectancy between communities within Liverpool and between Liverpool and elsewhere in the UK
+To reduce the differences in life expectancy and healthy life expectancy between communities within Liverpool and between Liverpool and elsewhere in the UK- Embed prevention and early intervention across the council and with health system partners

 - Provide and join up services to ensure that all children and young people receive the best start in life